Curriculum & Graduation Planning

 • & will confer a Biological Sciences degree upon completion

-Students may connect with their Advisor about their grad plan by email, if and when mandatory advising is no longer required.
+Students may connect with their academic advisor about their grad plan by email if mandatory advising for the semester has already been completed.
 See the program’s Directory for contact information.

 Students are to refer questions about academic policy—including LEP-Benchmark Requirements—to their Academic Advisor.

-Peer Mentors can meet with students in 1317 Symons Hall, Monday-Friday from 9 AM to 4 PM —No appointment is necessary.
+Students can meet with a Peer Mentor to create a rough grad plan in 1317 Symons Hall, Monday-Friday from 9 AM to 4 PM —No appointment is necessary.

 —General Education (GenEd) Curriculum applies to all students admitted AFTER Fall 2012

-1. TO SHARE ANY QUESTIONS ABOUT ACADEMIC POLICY OR THEIR PLANNED GRADUATION DATE WITH AN ACADEMIC ADVISOR FOR BSCI
+1. SHARE QUESTIONS ABOUT ACADEMIC POLICY OR ELIGIBLE GRADUATION DATE WITH AN ACADEMIC ADVISOR

-CMNS Peer Mentors do NOT advise for the Biological Sciences major, and the BSCI major is a 4-year program for most direct-admit freshmen.
+» CMNS Peer Mentors are not Academic Advisors for the Biological Sciences Program.
+The major is a 4-year program for almost all direct-admit freshmen.

-If revisions were advised by the program for a graduation plan, then Peer Mentors are instructed to revise the plan to align with both Academic Advising and the Curriculum of the BSCI major.
+If revisions were instructed by the program for a student’s grad plan, then Peer Mentors shall revise the grad plan to align with the academic advising delivered.

-Students are encouraged to discuss additional STEM coursework in any given semester with their Academic Advisor.
+Students are encouraged to discuss additional STEM courses being considered for an upcoming semester with their academic advisor.

 General Biology (GENB)